morganoleary/Friends-Trivia-Quiz/README.md

     - A link has been added to the title so that the user can always navigate back to the home page and restart the quiz if needed.
 The cursor becomes a pointer to show the user this is an option.
 - (4.3/4.4)
     - For the first submission of this project, I was able to receive help from fellow students on Slack to acheive the functionality needed for the quiz and do not have other external resources to source throughout the code.
     - I have redone the coding to make it my own and have refactored and restructured functions to ensure the single responsibility principle applies and to reduce repetitive or unnecessary code.
+I have added a comment to the code that I received help from students on Slack.
     - I would have liked to start over and redo this project from scratch, but with prior deadlines, this was not feasible, as I did not have enough time to create a brand new project.
     - I have also added customer functionality for a countdown timer and a link to the home page to show my knowledge of JavaScript.
     - *** I have found the concepts within JavaScript are more manageable and understandable since working through Python ***